 MHW metrics originating from the detrended dataset represent MHW conditions that would have occurred solely due to interannual variability.
 Most metrics from this dataset show insignificant trends over the study period, with MHW intensity being a noteworthy exception (Fig. 2f-j, Table 2).
-Mean intensity seems to increase basin-wide when the long-term warming trend of the Mediterranean Sea is removed (Fig. 2f), with statistically significant trends of 0.12, 0.08, and 0.05 degC.dec-1 for the western, central and eastern sub-basins, respectively.
-Interestingly, the detrended dataset exhibits higher mean intensity trends across the basin compared to the non-detrended dataset, suggesting that solely the interannual variability would result into statistically significant increase in mean MHW intensity (Fig. 2a,f).
-The maximum MHW intensity in the detrended dataset also shows positive trends, although not significant for the central and eastern sub-basins (Fig. 2g).
-Despite this, the maximum severity index in the detrended dataset shows non-significant trends (Fig. 2j).
-In conjunction with the maximum severity trends from the non-detrended dataset, this suggests that the actually observed increase in the maximum MHW severity is due to the long-term warming trend, particularly in the eastern sub-basin (Table 2).
+In particular, both mean and maximum intensity exhibit higher trends in the western basin, similar to the non-detrended dataset.
+The statistically significant basin-wide positive trend of mean intensity ranges from 0.12 to 0.08, and 0.05 degC.dec-1 for the western, central and eastern sub-basins, respectively (Fig. 2f).
+Interestingly, these trends are higher than those from the non-detrended dataset, suggesting that interannual variability alone would still result in a statistically significant increase in mean MHW intensity (Fig. 2a,f).

+Also $I{max}$ in the detrended dataset shows positive trends, though they are not significant for the central and eastern sub-basins (Fig. 2g).
+Despite this, $SI{max}$ in the detrended dataset shows non-significant trends (Fig. 2j).
+In conjunction with the positive

+$SI{max}$ trends in the non-detrended dataset, this indicates that the observed increase in $SI{max}$ is primarily driven by the long-term warming trend, particularly in the eastern sub-basin (Table 2).

 Moreover, the annual number of MHW days derived from the detrended dataset shows an insignificant trend of -1.4 days.dec-1 for the entire basin, with a larger decrease for the eastern sub-basin (Fig. 2h, Table 2).
-The yearly cumulative intensity derived from the detrended dataset also shows non-significant trends (Fig. 2i), with higher (absolute) values again found in the eastern sub-basin (-2.28 degC.days.dec-1).
-This aligns with the trends for the number of MHW days, which constitute an annual measure of the total duration of MHW conditions and are therefore closely linked with the yearly cumulative intensity.
-These results suggest that the shorter-lasting MHW conditions in the detrended dataset (Fig. 2h) counterbalance the increased mean intensity (Fig. 2f) resulting in a lower accumulation of heat stress as represented by yearly cumulative intensity (see Eq.
+Similarly. the yearly cumulative intensity derived from the detrended dataset shows non-significant trends (Fig. 2i), with higher (absolute) values again found in the eastern sub-basin (-2.28 degC.days.dec-1).
+This aligns with the trends in MHW days, which constitute an annual measure of the total duration of MHW conditions and are therefore closely linked to the yearly cumulative intensity.

+These results potentially suggest that the decreasing duration of MHW conditions in the detrended dataset (Fig. 2h) counterbalance the rising mean intensity (Fig. 2f) leading to a lower accumulation of heat stress as represented by yearly cumulative intensity (see Eq.
 3).

-With the exception of MHW intensity, our results suggest that interannual variability mainly tends to suppress the climate-change driven increase in MHW characteristics in the Mediterranean Sea, especially in the eastern sub-basin, in line with Simon et al. (2023).
+Overall, with the exception of MHW intensity, our results suggest that interannual variability mainly tends to dampen the climate-change driven increase in MHW characteristics in the Mediterranean Sea, particularly in the eastern sub-basin, in agreement with Simon et al. (2023).
+This observation is in line with results presented in Sect.
+3.1 showing an increase (decrease) in SST variability mainly in western (eastern) Mediterranean areas throughout the study period.
+Nevertheless, further investigations are needed to unravel the cause of the differentiation of MHW intensity compared to other MHW properties.

 Table 2: Linear trends and confidence intervals for the spatially averaged MHW metrics of the non-detrended (N-DET) and the detrended (DET) SST dataset over 1982-2023.
-Metrics used: Mean intensity (I{mean}), maximum intensity (I{max}), Number of MHW days (MHW days), yearly cumulative intensity (CI{yearly}), and maximum severity index (SI{max}).
+Metrics used: Mean intensity (Imean), maximum intensity (Imax), Number of MHW days (MHW days), yearly cumulative intensity (CIyearly), and maximum severity index (SImax).
 Sub-regions considered: western (WMED), central (CMED), eastern (EMED) Mediterranean and the entire Mediterranean basin (MED).
 Values in bold correspond to statistically significant trends (Mann Kendall test, 95% confidence level).
 Product used: Mediterranean Sea High Resolution L4 Sea Surface Temperature Reprocessed (Table 1, product ref. no.1).